ferdinand-beyer/init/doc/discovery.md

 (def config (discovery/static-scan '[my-app my-team.lib]))
 ```

-This way, you will have no runtime dependencies on `tools.namespace` and it will
+This allows for skipping classpath scanning at runtime and ahead-of-time
-also work with ahead-of-time compiled namespaces.
+compilation of matching namespaces.

 ## Service Loader